isomerpages/ogp-isomerguide/_editing-your-page/Creating hyperlinks.md

 <div>
 </div>

-Hyperlinking a picture with a caption.
-Link opens image in new tab
+If you would like the link to open in a new tab:
 <figure>
 	<a target="_blank" href="/images/Capture.jpg"> <img style="width:100%" src="/images/Capture.jpg"></a>
 <figcaption>